HHS/ckanext-datajson/README.md

 	  Author: Substance Abuse & Mental Health Services Administration
 	  author_id: http://healthdata.gov/id/agency/samhsa

+The keys for the defaults are specified in ckanext/datajson/parse_datajson.py.
 This again is tied to the HealthData.gov metadata schema.

+You can also specify filters to control what datasets from the data.json file are imported.
+By default everything is imported.
+In a "filters" section, map data.json field names to an array of permitted values:

+	filters:
+		theme: ["Health"]

 Credit / Copying
 ----------------